Back to California

 Health Professions Education Fund

-A fund that provides money for scholarships, loans, and grants to students in health professions.
+A fund that provides money for scholarships and loans to students in health professions.

 Limits and Unknowns

-• It is not clear how many people will participate or benefit from this program.
+• It is not clear how many students will benefit from this program.

 Bill History